 Kemaliye Taş Yolu is one of the most extreme roads in the world.
 Located in the Eastern Anatolia region of Turkey, this hand made road is extremely challenging, with drops of hundreds of meters unprotected by guardrails and several tunnels, more dangerous than the famous Guoliang Tunnel.

 The Portachuelo Llanganuco Pass, at an elevation of 4.767m (15.639') above the sea level, is perhaps the most significant gateway of the Huascaran National Park, Peru.
 The most challenging section of the road up to the pass is a 8.5km long section.
 Over this distance, the road includes 28 hairpin turns and the elevation gain is 527 meters.
 The average percentage is 6.2%.
 It’s one of the famous hairpinned roads in the world.

 Colle del Nivolet is a high mountain pass at an elevation of 2.641 metres (8,665 feet) above the sea level, located in the Eastern group of the Graian Alps in Italy.
 The pass is traversed by the road SP50 and it was the location of several scenes in The Italian Job, including the final bus crash.
 It's one of the highest mountain passes of Italy.

-Strada militare dello Chaberton is an extreme high mountain track climbing up to the fort on top of French Mont Chaberton at an elevation of 3,131 meters(10,272 ft) above the sea level.
+Strada militare dello Chaberton is an extreme high mountain track climbing up to the fort on top of French Mont Chaberton at an elevation of 3,131 meters(10,272 ft) above the sea level, in the Hautes-Alpes department in southeastern France.
 It's one of the top#50 highest mountain roads in Europe.